EMBRYOPSIDA Pirani & Prado

 Chemistry, Morphology, etc. Martín and Sabater (2010) note a change from cytosine to thymidine at certain editing sites of some chloroplast ndh genes (it is also possible that there are interesting changes within the ANITA grade).

-CERATOPHYLLALES Link Main Tree, Synapomorphies.
+CERATOPHYLLALES Link Main Tree.

-Note: Possible apomorphies are now being added throughout the site; they are in bold.
-However, the actual level at which many of these features, particularly the more cryptic ones, should be assigned is unclear.
-This is because there is very considerable homoplasy for many characters, with with variation within and between clades.
-Furthermore, basic information for all too many characters is very incomplete, often coming from taxa well embedded in the clade of interest and so making the position of any putative apomorphy uncertain.
-Then there is the not-so-trivial issues of how character states are delimited and ancestral states are reconstructed...
+Note: Boldface denotes possible apomorphies, (....) denotes a feature common in the clade, exact status uncertain, [....] includes explanatory material.
+Note that the particular node to which many characters, particularly the more cryptic ones, should be assigned is unclear.
+This is partly because homoplasy is very common, in addition, basic information for all too many characters is very incomplete, frequently coming from taxa well embedded in the clade of interest and so making the position of any putative apomorphy uncertain.
+Then there are the not-so-trivial issues of how character states are delimited and ancestral states are reconstructed (see above).

-Evolution.
-Divergence & Distribution.
-The distinctive fruits (with associated leaves) of Ceratophyllum are known from the Aptian and Albian onwards and are widely distributed (see Dilcher & Wang 2009 for references).
-Dilcher and Wang (2009) describe Donlesia, from deposits in Kansas of the end-Albian age some 100 m.y.a., a plant that they think may be sister to Ceratophyllum; note that it has a basal rather than an apical ovule, not a basal ovule, as in extant Ceratophyllum.
+Evolution: Divergence & Distribution.
+The distinctive fruits (with associated leaves) of Ceratophyllum are known from the Aptian and Albian onwards and are widely distributed in the Caenozoic (see Dilcher & Wang 2009; Friis et al. 2011 for references).
+Dilcher and Wang (2009) describe Donlesia, from deposits in Kansas of the end-Albian age some 100 m.y.a., a plant that they think may be sister to Ceratophyllum; note that it has a basal ovule, not an apical ovule as in extant Ceratophyllum.
 The Portugese fossil Montsechia vidalii, placed in Montsechiaceae, has been associated with Ceratophyllum.
 Its carpels are borne two together and the ovule is pendent on a funicle that is the length of the carpellary loculus, the placenta being basal (Gomez et al. 2015).

 Synonymy: Ceratophyllanae Reveal & Doweld